Igboland: Territorial boundaries

-"Igbo settlement, extends east and west in the Niger-Delta region which is owned by the Middle-Belt, formerly known as Bendel, from the Old Kalabar river to the banks of the Kwora, Niger River, and live in some territory at Aboh, an Igbo clan, to the west-ward of the latter stream.
-On the north it borders on Igara, Igala and A'kpoto, and it is separated from the sea only by petty tribes, all of which trace their origin to this great race".
+Igbo settlement, extends east and west in the Niger-Delta region which is owned by the Middle-Belt, formerly known as Bendel, from the Old Kalabar river to the banks of the Kwora, Niger River, and live in some territory at Aboh, to the west-ward of the latter stream.
+On the north it borders on Igara, Igala and A'kpoto, and it is separated from the sea only by petty tribes, all of which trace their origin to this great race.

-It is primarily situated in the Lowland forest region of Nigeria, They can also be found in some parts of the Niger-Delta.
+It is primarily situated in the Lowland forest region of Nigeria.
+They can also be found in some parts of the Niger-Delta.
 Here the Niger river fans out into the Atlantic Ocean in a vast network of creeks and mangrove swamps on the Bight of Bonny.

-The earliest found settlements in Igboland date to 900 BC in the central area, from where the majority of the Igbo-speaking population is believed to have migrated.
-The northern Igbo Kingdom of Nri, which rose around the 10th century AD, is credited with the foundation of much of Igboland's culture, customs, and religious practices.
+The earliest found settlements in Igboland date to 900 BCE in the central area, from where the majority of the Igbo-speaking population is believed to have migrated.
+The northern Igbo Kingdom of Nri, which rose around the 10th century CE, is credited with the foundation of much of Igboland's culture, customs, and religious practices.
 It is the oldest existing monarchy in present-day Nigeria.
-In southern Igboland several groups developed, of which the most notable was the Aro Confederacy.
+In southern Igboland several groups developed, of which the most notable was the Aro Confederacy and in Western Igboland the Anioma kingdom of Aboh.

 During the late 19th century, Igboland was made part of the Southern Nigeria Protectorate of the British Empire and was amalgamated into modern-day Nigeria in 1914.
 Nigeria gained independence in 1960.
 Shortly afterward, Igboland was involved in its biggest war during Biafra's movement for secession.
-It ended in 1970, when Nigerian government forces prevailed in the conflict.
+It ended in 1970, when the war was declared "No victory, no vanquish".